Video game addiction: Canada

 At a Computer Addiction Services centre in Richmond, British Columbia, excessive gaming accounts for 80% of one youth counselor's caseload.

 United Kingdom

 In 2018, the National Health Service announced its plans to open a treatment centre, run by the Central and North West London NHS foundation trust, that will initially focus on gaming disorder, but is planned to expand to cover other internet-based addictions.
 The specialist treatment centre opened in 2019 for treating adolescents and young people aged 13–25 who are addicted to video games.

 Singapore

-Singapore has also provided certain management and rehabiliation for gaming addicts.
+Singapore has also provided certain management and rehabilitation for gaming addicts.
 In 2008, Ministry of Health established National Addictions Management Service (NAMS), located in Institute of Mental Health.
 Reports about number of cases surged towards the 2020s especially during the COVID-19 pandemic in Singapore, especially on the usage of electronic devices, specifically smartphones.
 The Ministry of Digital Development and Information has since collaborated with several ministries, schools, Infocomm Media Development Authority, and several community initiatives for management.